guusj/books/Warbreaker_BrandonSanderson.md

 She stumbled down yet another alleyway, hand on the wall of a brick building beside her.
 Dirt and soot stained her fingers.
 Her hair was a bleached white.
 It still hadn’t recovered.
 The attack in the slum had been frightening.
 Getting captured by Vasher had been terrifying.
 But seeing Parlin, tied to that chair, blood coming from his nose, his cheeks sliced open to reveal the inside of his mouth . . .
 She would never forget.
 Something inside of her seemed broken.
 Her ability to care.
 She was just . . . numb.
 She reached the end of the alleyway, then looked up dully.
-There was a wall front of her.
+There was a wall in front of her.
 A dead end.
 She turned to go back.
 “You,” a voice said.
-Vivenna turned, surprised at the speed her own reaction.
+Vivenna turned, surprised at the speed of her own reaction.
 Her mind remained shocked, but a carnal part of her was still awake.
 Capable of defensive instinct.
 She stood in a narrow alley like those she had walked down all day.
 She’d kept to the slums, figuring that Denth would expect her to run for the open city.
 He knew it better than she did.
 In her addled mind, staying in the cluttered, quiet slum seemed a much better idea.
 A man sat on a small stack of boxes behind her, legs swinging over the sides.
 He was short, dark-haired, and wore typical slum clothing—a mixture of garments going through various stages of wear.
 “You’ve been causing quite a stir,” the man said.